-The Company may be unable to realize anticipated cost synergies or may incur additional costs.
+The Company may be unable to realize anticipated synergies or may incur additional costs.

-The Company expects to realize cost synergies from combining administrative and other overlapping functions of Caesars and the Company.
-However, the Company will be required to incur costs, including severance and related expenses, to realize the anticipated cost savings.
-While the Company's management believes the combined entity will benefit from cost synergies, the Company may be unable to realize all of these cost synergies within the time frame expected or at all.
-In addition, the Company may incur additional or unexpected costs in order to realize these cost synergies.
+The Company expects to realize cost synergies from combining administrative and other overlapping functions of Caesars and the Company, as well as revenue synergies.
+However, the Company will be required to incur costs, including severance and related expenses, to realize the anticipated synergies.
+In addition, the amount of synergies realized after consummation of the Merger may be reduced from anticipated levels as a result of cost reduction programs that have been implemented, or may be implemented, by Caesars prior to consummation of the Merger, including Caesars' previously announced initiatives expected to result in cost savings of \$50.0 million.
+While the Company's management believes the combined company will benefit from synergies, the Company may be unable to realize all of these synergies within the time frame expected or at all.
+In addition, the Company may incur additional or unexpected costs in order to realize these synergies.